What are supplier codes of conduct?

 Management systems

 Companies can monitor their supplier relationships and conformance with supplier codes of conduct—as well as conformance with applicable laws—through management systems.
-Elements of such systems may include training on implementing procedures aligned with the code, risk management, audits and assessments to check for non-compliance and a corrective action process to address deficiencies.
+Elements of such systems can include training on implementing procedures aligned with the code, risk management, audits and assessments to check for non-compliance and a corrective action process to address deficiencies.
 Such systems can facilitate continual improvement by companies as they work to achieve environmental, social and health and safety objectives.

 Related solutions